As you read a book, browse a website, or even glance at a billboard, you may not realize the impact that typography has on your experience.

-The style, font type, and size is an efficient way to set the tone of your content without outright explaining what that tone should be.
+The style, font type, and size are an efficient way to set the tone of your content without outright explaining what that tone should be.

-However, if it’s a lifestyle blog with a playful edge, a handwritten scrip like Allura regular is the way to go.
+However, if it’s a lifestyle blog with a playful edge, a handwritten script like Allura Regular is the way to go.

 5. Defines the Information Hierarchy

 Informational hierarchy means dividing the text according to its importance into title heading, subheading, and body.